kercheval/GradleCMPlugin/README.md

 	</tr>
 </table>

-####The 'buildversiontag' task
+####The `buildversiontag` task

-By default the buildversiontag task will generate a tag in the current branch of your VCS using the pattern for the version specified by the buildversion task.
+By default the `buildversiontag` task will generate a tag in the current branch of your VCS using the pattern for the version specified by the `buildversion` task.
 Normally, this will only be allowed when the current workspace is considered clean (no modified/added/deleted files).
 The intent of the written tag is to represent a reproducible build point so the tag will be attached to the current checkout commit (usually the HEAD in git).

-The buildversiontag task behavior can be modified by the following variables.
+The `buildversiontag` task behavior can be modified by the following variables.

 <table style="border: 1px solid black;">